Protect Your Health with an Oral Cancer Screening

 What to Expect during a Screening

 There are two components of an oral cancer screening.
-First, Dr. McIntyre, Whiting, or Ash will perform a visual examination, during which they will check your lips, gums, tongue, the inside of your cheeks, and other areas for any visible abnormalities.
+First, Dr. McIntyre or Dr. Whiting will perform a visual examination, during which they will check your lips, gums, tongue, the inside of your cheeks, and other areas for any visible abnormalities.
 They may use a light and mirror to see more clearly.

 When it comes to your oral health, prevention is often the best cure.

 Next, your dentist will conduct a physical exam to feel for unusual bumps or masses.
 They may ask you if certain areas cause pain or discomfort when touched.
-If Dr. McIntyre, Whiting, or Ash notices any lesions or sores, they may order a biopsy.
+If Dr. McIntyre or Whiting notices any lesions or sores, they may order a biopsy.
 During a biopsy, your doctor takes a small sample of tissue and send it to a lab to test for cancer.

 Monitor Your Oral Health Carefully